The Kenwood Collection: History

-Bank of America bought property at a Hamilton County Sheriff's auction in July 2012 for $27.5 million and then sold it Phillips Edison.

-Developer Phillips Edison changed the name of Kenwood Town Place to the "Kenwood Collection" in 2013.
+Bank of America bought the Kenwood Town Place property at a Hamilton County Sheriff's auction in July 2012 for $27.5 million; they then sold it to the developer Phillips Edison.
+In 2013, Phillips Edison changed the name of the property to the "Kenwood Collection".

 Financial trouble

 At the end of December 2008 and the start of January 2009, several contractors filed almost $5 million in liens against Bear Creek Capital's Kenwood Towne Place.

 In late January 2009, problems with the development project began to surface, as more than two dozen liens were filed that had a combined total value of $17 million over a two-week period.
 While the liens were being placed, the complex was partially under construction and partially occupied by several stores, leaving them in a state of limbo.

 The lenders stopped making disbursements on all parts of the project until all of the liens had been cleared up; in February 2009, there were over 80 outstanding liens.

 On February 13, 2009, the first subcontractor filed a lawsuit for $373,000 against Kenwood Towne Place LLC and Bear Creek Construction LLC.
 The lawsuit includes claims for breach of contract and unjust enrichment.

 Cincinnati Councilman Chris Bortz proposed and supported a bailout of $1.8 million to assist some of the small businesses that are stuck in the current financial problems of the developer.

 Bank of America filed a foreclosure lawsuit in the Hamilton County Common Pleas Court against Bear Creek Capital and the developers of Kenwood Towne Place in May 2009.
 Bank of America was seeking repayment of $81.3 million in loans and a sheriff's sale of the location.
 LA Fitness became the first tenant to sue the developers for $600,000 in unpaid construction costs.